 - Make 5 stacks of dough with 6 rectangles in each stack.
-Layer stacks in loaf pan with sugared sides facing each other.
-For end pieces make sure sugared sides are facing in and not outside of pan.
+Layer stacks in a loaf pan with sugared sides facing each other.
+For the end pieces make sure sugared sides are facing in and not outside of the pan.

 - Preheat oven to 350 degrees.

 - Let rest for 20-30 minutes before baking (will rise much higher in the oven) or bake immediately.
 (I've done both.)